nedbat/coveragepy/README.rst

 .. _GitHub: https://github.com/nedbat/coveragepy

+**New in 4.5:** Configurator plug-ins.

-**New in 4.4:** Suppressable warnings, continuous coverage measurement.
+New in 4.4: Suppressable warnings, continuous coverage measurement.

 New in 4.3: HTML ``--skip-covered``, sys.excepthook support, tox.ini
 support.